 No, annexations don’t affect either.

-Easements acquired by the county and/or state will both remain in effect.
+Easements acquired by another individual, county and/or state will both remain in effect.

 Deed restrictions are also not impacted by annexations.